kubic-project/microos-o-o/blog/_posts/2023-04-02-state-of-microOS-Desktop-Plasma.md

 me most of an afternoon, bouncing around various places on the web to figure out how to do.

-   If our target is users that want a "install it and go to work" system (and it is.), this sort of thing just isn't going to be acceptable.
+   If our target is users that want an "install it and go to work" system (and it is.), this sort of thing just isn't going to be acceptable.
 I do *not* know what the official stance from the dolphin or KDE developers is on this one, but my websearching didn't turn up much at all about such things.